7rajnishsharma/DuAlert/README.md

 Contributions are welcome!
 If you'd like to improve DuAlert, please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss your ideas.

-## Contact

-For any questions, suggestions, or contributions, please contact us via [your email/issue tracker link here].

 ---